Korean Air Lines : Air freight rates skyrocket amid passenger flight cuts, Chinese factory restarts | MarketScreener

 "The price is three times higher ? at least - because there is just no capacity," Elbaz said.

 Freight Investor Services said in an update to clients on Monday that cargo pricing on China-to-U.S. routes had reached "abnormal highs" and that intra-Asia traffic was up by 22% over the previous week.
-TAC Index data shows China-U.S. cargo rates have tripled over the last two weeks to more than $3.50 a kilogram.
+TAC Index data shows China-U.S. cargo rates have risen by 27% over the last two weeks to $3.50 a kilogram.

 The price surge will benefit freight haulers and help cargo-heavy Asian airlines like Cathay Pacific Airways Ltd, Korean Air Lines Co Ltd and Japan's ANA Holdings Inc offset some of the steep revenue losses from halting many of their passenger flights.